MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/how-can-caller-id-be-used-in-your-organization.md

 The EnableUserOverride attribute enables single or multiple users to change their Caller ID setting to **Anonymous**.
 This only applies when a CallingLineIdentity policy is configured with a CallingIDSubstitute parameter of either LineURI or Substitute.
 The default value of EnableUserOverride is False.

-Ihre Endbenutzer können Ihre Anrufer-ID auf **Anonym** festlegen, indem Sie auf der Registerkarte **Einstellungen** im Skype for Business-Desktop Client die Option **Anrufe an Endbenutzer** auswählen (sofern vom Administrator aktiviert), die Option **meine Telefonnummer und Profilinformationen für alle Anrufe verbergen auswählen. **.
+Ihre Endbenutzer können Ihre Rufnummernanzeige auf **Anonym** festlegen, indem Sie auf der Registerkarte **Einstellungen** im Skype for Business-Desktop Client die Option **Anrufe an Endbenutzer** auswählen (sofern vom Administrator aktiviert) die Option **meine Telefonnummer und Profilinformationen für alle Anrufe verbergen**auswählen.

 ||||
 |:-----|:-----|:-----|